 - approve data protection impact assessments (DPIA) for any new systems or projects that involve the processing of their information asset

 The role of Information Asset Administrators (IAAs) is to support the IAO.

 The IAA should be closely associated with the information asset and its day-to-day processing so that they have a full understanding of what information is held, what is added and what is removed, how information is moved, and who has access and why, in their information asset.

 The IAA will also:

-- input into DPIAs for any new systems or projects that will involve the processing of their asset
+- input into DPIAs for any new systems or projects that will involve the processing of their asset; and

-The CGs are responsible for protecting the confidentiality of people’s health and care information, and making sure such data is used properly.
+CGs are responsible for protecting the confidentiality of people’s health and care information and making sure such data is used properly.
 The key responsibilities are:

-- strategy and governance - to act as a champion for data confidentiality at Directorate Management level and as part of an organisations Information Governance Board
+- strategy and governance - to act as a champion for data confidentiality at Council Management Team (CMT) level and as part of the council’s Governance and Risk Assurance Group (GRAG);

-- internal information processing - to ensure that confidentiality issues are appropriately reflected in organisational strategies, policies and working procedures for staff
+- internal information processing - to ensure that confidentiality issues are appropriately reflected in organisational strategies, policies, and working procedures for staff; and

 Data Protection Officer